# #

 Middle-class leader, underclass striking force

-The reasons usually given for the French Revolution are a background of archaic systems of land ownership, taxation and government finance, to which were added exceptionally poor harvests, the cost of aid to American revolutionaries, the extravagance of the royal court and new ideas.
+The French Revolution is usually explained as due to archaic systems of land ownership, taxation and government finance, plus exceptionally poor harvests, the cost of aid to American revolutionaries, the extravagance and short-sightedness of the royal court and new ideas.

-Not said: that economic growth made conflict between nascent capitalists and hereditary landowners inevitable — one way or another.
+Not said: that economic growth made conflict between nascent capitalists and hereditary landowners inevitable.

-- When the explorations and discoveries of roughly 1500 bring unprecedented expansion of chains of production, new entrepreneurs — producers of supplies, cloth, ships, sails, nails, raisers of horses and mules — threaten the ruling class of hereditary landowners, the nobles.
+When the explorations and discoveries of roughly 1500 bring the unprecedented expansion of chains of production and new sources of income outside the West, more dynamic entrepreneurs threaten the ruling class of hereditary landowners, the nobles.

-That evolution leads in France to stronger monarchy, which contains the new interests; to associating nobles with the gods of mythology; to "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.
+- That evolution leads in France to stronger monarchy, which contains the new interests; to buttressing challenged nobles by arts that associate them with the gods of mythology; to "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.

 - Nobles' legal privileges and control of the State hamper but do not stop the growth of those interests.
 By the 1780's establishments employing hundreds of workers have grown up around Paris: